 Air Iceland Connect & Icelandair integration

-- Icelandair is the international airline, operating flights with 757s, 767s, and 737 MAXs (though they’re grounded right now) out of Keflavik Airport
+- Icelandair is the international airline, operating flights with 767s, 757s, and 737 MAXs out of Keflavik Airport

 - Air Iceland Connect is the domestic and regional airline, operating Bombardier Q200s and Q400s out of Reykjavik Airport, to domestic destinations and Greenland

-It has just been announced that Air Iceland Connect operations will be integrated into Icelandair:
+As was previously announced, Air Iceland Connect operations will be integrated into Icelandair operations:

 - All supporting functions, like sales, marketing, operations, finance, HR, and IT, will be integrated into Icelandair’s operations

 - Air Iceland Connect will maintain a separate Air Operators Certificate (AOC), and the crews will remain on separate contracts